South Harrison Water Corp.

 The next projects to be completed on our water system will be:

 1. Construction of a new warehouse building next to our office in New Middletown.
 [COMPLETED in 2019.]

 2. Maintenance painting of our two water storage tanks at our water treatment plant.
 [COMPLETED in 2020.]

-5. The Shiloh / Fogel / Old SR 135 area.
+6. The Shiloh / Fogel / Old SR 135 area.
 We have existing 6" PVC water main that is experiencing many leaks due to high customer / pumping demands.
 We run the New Middletown Booster station on this line to keep our 575,000 gallon Corydon I & II tanks full.
-Leaks are due to high pumping demands placed on a pipe that is just too small in diameter to handle the flow.
+Leaks are due to high pumping demands placed on an aging pipe that is just too small in diameter to handle the flow.
 [Future.]

 The water corporation is continually planning for system wide improvements.
 As we identify other problem areas, we will plan, prioritize, and budget for those improvements and other required maintenance such as tank painting.